GSWarrington/GSWarrington.github.io/_posts/2017-12-1-Extreme-Declination.md

 The second table considers the corresponding ten elections with the most negative values of $\tilde{\delta}$.
 Here too the list is dominated by a few states: notably Massachusetts and Texas.
-In this case, though, there are no elections since 2012 that appear.
+In this case, though, there are no elections since 2012 appearing.

 <img src="{{ site.baseurl }}/images/Dem-ten.jpg" width="400">